deadlyvipers/dojo_rules/kill_list.md

-* New  Kill List Item
+* New  Kill List Items
 =========
 * Unused code
 * Functions with side effects